skinny85/specnaz/docs/reference-manual.md

   In both cases, your spec class needs to be annotated with TestNG's `@Test` annotation.
   If you're extending `SpecnazKotlinParamsTestNG`, there's also `xSpecnazKotlinParamsTestNG` in the same package if you ever need to ignore an entire parametrized specification.
+* For JUnit 5, you can either extend the `org.specnaz.kotlin.params.junit.platform.SpecnazKotlinParamsJUnitPlatform` class (an analogous class to `org.specnaz.kotlin.junit.platform.SpecnazKotlinJUnitPlatform` for non-parametrized tests), or implement the `SpecnazKotlinParams` interface directly - in that case, you need to annotate your class with the `org.junit.platform.commons.annotation.Testable` annotation.
+  If you're extending `SpecnazKotlinParamsJUnitPlatform`, there's also `xSpecnazKotlinParamsJUnitPlatform` in the same package if you ever need to ignore an entire parametrized specification.

 Other than that, parametrized tests in Kotlin are basically the same as in Java: